pyvec/blog.python.cz/content/2024_06_09_pyconcz23_wrapup_summary.md

 All keynotes were in English.
 ## Childcare
 This edition was also special thanks to an extended provision of childcare.
-For parents who could register their children while purchasing the tickets, we provided professional childcare services during the whole event, including Sunday's workshops.
+For parents (who could register their children while purchasing the tickets), we provided professional childcare services during the whole event, including Sunday's workshops.
 We contracted the same company that EuroPython used in July 2023 because they were happy with the quality.
 Just as well, we received great feedback and consider the cost to be well-spent money.
 Along with the retro games lounge, this was a great way to allow parents to take part in the conference and not worry about babysitting.

 ![big childcare]({static}/images/pyconcz23_childcare.jpg)